India Association of Kansas City By-Laws

 - By the First of October, form a nominating committee for the selection and installation of the Executive committee and any open position on the Board of Trustees.
 The nominating committee:

-- Be comprised of the Chairman of the Board and one other Board member along with three general members.
+(a).
+Be comprised of the Chairman and Vice-Chairman of the Board (or their assigned nominees) and one (1) other Board member (outgoing) along with two (2) general members – one of those

-6. Serve as an ambassador for the organization.
+- Serve as an ambassador for the organization

 Any member of the Board of Trustees may be removed for cause by the affirmative vote of two-thirds of the Board of Trustees.